Iron Man's armor (Marvel Cinematic Universe)

 Tony Stark has worn different versions of the Iron Man armor throughout the Marvel Cinematic Universe (MCU).
 He has also built armor for James Rhodes (which became the War Machine armor), the Iron Spider suit for Peter Parker, and Pepper Potts' Rescue armor.

-In Iron Man (2008), physical armor was built by Stan Winston Studios, with the digital version and other visual effects done by Industrial Light & Magic.
+The physical armor used in Iron Man (2008) was built by Stan Winston Studios, with the digital version and other visual effects created by Industrial Light & Magic.
 Further appearances of the armor in the MCU were mainly created through visual effects.
 Iron Man comic book artist Adi Granov designed the Mark III, with further armors also being inspired by the armors from the comics.

 Design and creation

 Iron Man (2008) director Jon Favreau wanted the film to be believable by showing the eventual construction of the Mark III suit in its three stages.
 Stan Winston and his company were hired to build metal and rubber versions of the armors.
 The Mark I design was intended to look like it was built from spare parts: particularly, the back is less armored than the front, as Tony Stark would use his resources to make a forward attack.
 It also foreshadows the design of Obadiah Stane's Iron Monger armor.
 A single 90 lb version was built and was designed to only have its top half worn at times.
 Stan Winston Studios built a 10 ft, 800 lb animatronic version of the Iron Monger suit.
 The animatronic required five operators for the arm, and was built on a gimbal to simulate walking.
 A scale model was used for the shots of it being made.
 The Mark II resembles an airplane prototype with visible flaps.

 Iron Man comic book artist Adi Granov designed the Mark III with illustrator Phil Saunders.
 Granov's designs were the primary inspiration for the film's, and he came on board the film after he recognized his work on Jon Favreau's MySpace page.
 Saunders streamlined Granov's concept art, making it stealthier and less cartoonish in its proportions, and also designed the War Machine armor, but it was "cut from the script about halfway through pre-production."
 He explained that the War Machine armor "was going to be called the Mark IV armor and would have had weaponized swap-out parts that would be worn over the original Mark III armor," and that it "would have been worn by Tony Stark in the final battle sequence."
 Concerned with the transition between the computer-generated and practical costumes, Favreau hired Industrial Light & Magic (ILM) to create the bulk of the visual effects for the film after seeing Pirates of the Caribbean: At World's End (2007) and Transformers (2007).
 The Orphanage and The Embassy did additional work.
 To help with animating the more refined suits, information was sometimes captured by having Downey wear only the helmet, sleeves and chest of the costume over a motion capture suit.